theupdateframework/python-tuf/docs/tuf-rfc.md

 Clients MUST check that a target is in one of the trusted paths of all roles in a delegation chain, not just in a trusted path of the role that describes the target file.

-The format of a `PATHPATTERN` may be either a path to a single file, or a path to a directory to indicate all files and/or subdirectories under that directory.
+The format of a `PATH_PATTERN` may be either a path to a single file, or a path to a directory to indicate all files and/or subdirectories under that directory.

 A path to a directory is used to indicate all possible targets sharing that directory as a prefix.
 For example, if the directory is `targets/A`, then targets which match that directory include `targets/A/B.pkg` and `targets/A/B/C.pkg`.